gregswindle/eslint-plugin-crc/README.md

 CRC models are simple to read, write, and update.
 Because of their simplicity, CRC models are useful for determining why software might be difficult to extend or change.

-Over time you start to feel like seemingly simply tasks are harder than they should be.
+Maintaining and extending software over time can become challenging.
+Tasks that should be simple become harder to complete.
 For example, adding a new content type to your Blog means you have to change methods for finding, displaying, and saving content.

 CRC Models can help you pinpoint where problems might be, and reveal potential improvements to your design.

-### CRC Models should be easy to understand
+### CRC Models make design analysis easier

 Unlike UML diagrams (which I love, by the way), CRC models are meant to be scannable, readable, and comprehensible.

-> #### Recommendations for creating and using CRC models

-> Try to focus on your class's **purpose** instead of its **mechanics**, and describe it in non-technical terms, if possible.
+CRC models focus on your class's **purpose** instead of its **mechanics**, and describe it in non-technical terms, if possible.
 CRC models should provide another perspective on your software, since "experience pollution" often prevents us from seeing simpler design possibilities.

 #### An example of a bloated controller